-The Masking Algorithm SDK provides a number of useful functions that aid development of new algorithms for the Continuous Compliance Engine.
+The Extensible SDK provides a number of useful functions that aid development of new algorithms and driver supports for the Delphix Masking Engine.
 It is available on the Delphix software download site.

-- Creation of empty "skeleton" projects, with build files the maskScript init sub-command - Creation of empty class files for algorithms the maskScript generate sub-command - Testing of masking algorithms without a masking engine - The maskApp CLI - The maskScript mask sub-command - Uploading of plugins to the masking engine the maskScript install sub-command - Sample algorithms that illustrate the usage of key features of the Masking Plugin API
+- Creation of empty "skeleton" projects, with build files the maskScript init sub-command - Creation of empty class files for algorithms and driver supports the maskScript generate sub-command - Testing of masking algorithms and driver supports without a masking engine - The maskApp CLI (only algorithms) - The maskScript mask sub-command (both algorithms and driver supports) - Uploading of plugins to the masking engine the maskScript install sub-command - Sample algorithms and driver supports that illustrate the usage of key features of the Masking Plugin API